Azure/azure-powershell/src/ResourceMover/docs/Invoke-AzResourceMoverPrepare.md

 Initiates prepare for the set of resources included in the request body.
 The prepare operation is on the moveResources that are in the moveState 'PreparePending' or 'PrepareFailed', on a successful completion the moveResource moveState do a transition to MovePending.
 To aid the user to prerequisite the operation the client can call operation with validateOnly property set to true.
+**The 'Invoke-AzResourceMoverPrepare' command is not applicable on move collections with moveType 'RegionToZone' since prepare is not a valid operation for region to zone move scenario.**

 ## SYNTAX